 10oz | 283g

 This is our house espresso.
 Medium espresso is our most used coffee in our shop, we use it for all milk drinks larger than a cappuccino.
-Our current chosen coffee is Ethiopia Sidama natural process.
+Our current chosen coffee is washed Congo Usamani.
 This coffee pulled 2:1 has huge mouthfeel, deep sweetness, and pairs perfectly with milk but also is fantastic on its own for those looking for classic specialty spro.
-When we think espresso, this is it.
+When we think espresso, this is what comes to mind.

 Stuff for Roast Nerds: